Don't forget about us: Irma's desperate Caribbean survivors

 "We got very lucky after seeing what happened in Culebra and Loiza," two towns hit hardest in Puerto Rico.

-Rivas says the community has come together in the storm's aftermath.
-A local hotel in San Juan has been collecting donations, which will be distributed to families in Loiza who lost their homes.
+Rivas said the community has come together in the storm's aftermath.
+A hotel in San Juan has been collecting donations, which will be distributed to families in Loiza who lost their homes.

 Turks and Caicos

-Ken Adams, the 61-year-old owner of Building Materials Do It Center in Providenciales, re-opened his hardware store on Sunday, three days after the storm hit Turks and Caicos.
+Ken Adams, the 61-year-old owner of Building Materials Do It Center in Providenciales, reopened his hardware store on Sunday, three days after the storm hit Turks and Caicos.

-"On Sunday we opened with a prayer, giving god thanks for life," Adams told CNN, adding that his store is now sold out of reconstruction materials, like plywood.
+"On Sunday we opened with a prayer, giving God thanks for life," Adams said, adding that his store is now sold out of reconstruction materials, like plywood.
 "We are trying our best because we're in a position to help."

-He says that he hopes to get new supplies in by the weekend, but after storms in Texas, and now in Florida, it could take a while.
+He said he hopes to get new supplies in by the weekend, but after storms in Texas, and now in Florida, it could take a while.

 Hurricane Irma barreled through the British overseas territory, home to about 52,000 people, overnight Thursday into Friday.